accessibilitywars/zaw2/content/guides/cognitive.md

 Cognitive Accessibility refers to providing accommodations to issues such as processing speed, memory or other cognition-related challenges.

-Of course, the LI builds on this site are great for reducing cognitive load when doing combat, but there are additional tools available to make your life in Tyria just a little easier.
+Of course, the Accessible Builds on this site are great for reducing cognitive load when doing combat, but there are additional tools available to make your life in Tyria just a little easier.

 Useful tools: